 End the release form with a field for date and signature, which the patient can sign as proof of consent.

-Tip: You should note that the patient must be physically sound and mentally stable with cognitive reasoning abilities when signing the medical release form.
-A sick or unstable patient’s consent is invalid, and medical personnel cannot receive or act upon a release form from a patient in this state.
-In addition, a physician or medical personnel who acts on the medical release form from a patient in an unstable mental state will be responsible for wrongly releasing the patient’s data.
-Therefore, it is safer for medical personnel to request that the patient’s spouse or legal guardian sign the medical release form when they are unsure of their mental state.
+You should note that the patient must be physically sound and mentally stable with cognitive reasoning abilities when signing the medical release form.
+A sick or unstable patient’s consent is invalid, and personnel cannot receive or act upon a release form from a patient in this state.
+In addition, a physician who acts on a patient in an unstable mental state will be responsible for wrongly releasing the patient’s data.
+Therefore, it is safer to request that the patient’s spouse or legal guardian sign the form when they are unsure of their mental state.

-The patient’s parents or legal guardian should sign a statement that mentions that their ward is a minor and the patient’s exact age.
-This is because the law does not permit patients to sign the medical release form in most states.
+The patient’s parents or legal guardian should sign a statement that mentions that their child is a minor and the patient’s exact age.
+This is because the law does not permit patients to sign this form in most states.

 By US States